University of Florida Homepage

 • Research stipend of approximately $1,200 per month for up to three years (the third year is typically funded by the faculty research mentor)

-• Partial tuition scholarship for tuition (up to 60% of tuition) during the fellow’s first two program years
+• Partial tuition scholarship for tuition (up to 60% of tuition, not to exceed $16,000 per year) during the fellow’s first two program years

 • Registration, travel, housing, and meals to attend a scientific conference in the fellow’s first program year